UCREL/web-corpus-construction/README.md

 ## Dependencies
 The tools here require a number of python libraries to run.
-Whereever possible we have included these in the repository in a virtualenv directory.
+Wherever possible we have included these in the repository in a virtualenv directory.
 We also maintain a list at [dependencies.md](dependencies.md).